 -

-Scenario-Based Learning: Many online courses use scenario-based learning to simulate real-life emergencies, helping participants to apply their knowledge in practical situations.
+Scenario-Based Learning: Many online courses use scenario-based learning to simulate real-life emergencies, helping participants to apply their knowledge in situations.

 Advanced Life Support Training